fernandoGuisso/SimpleWeather/README.md

 =============

 Weather app using Yahoo!
 API
-Using user location to cath information on Yahoo Weather.
+Using user location to catch information on Yahoo Weather.

 Open workspace